-Avalon Rare Metals Inc. (the "Company") is a publicly listed company incorporated in Canada and continued under the Canada Business Corporations Act.
-The Company's common shares are listed on the Toronto Stock Exchange (TSX: AVL), on the NYSE MKT (NYSE MKT: AVL), and the Frankfurt Stock Exchange in Germany.
+Avalon Advanced Materials Inc. ("Avalon") is a publicly listed company incorporated in Canada and continued under the Canada Business Corporations Act.
+On February 24, 2016, Avalon changed its name from Avalon Rare Metals Inc. to Avalon Advanced Materials Inc..
+Avalon's common shares are listed on the Toronto Stock Exchange (the "TSX") (TSX: AVL), on the OTCQX® Best Market (OTCQX: AVLNF), and the Frankfurt Stock Exchange in Germany.

-The registered address, principal address and records office of the Company is located at 130 Adelaide Street West, Suite 1901, Toronto, Ontario, Canada, M5H 3P5.
+The registered address, principal address and records office of Avalon is located at 130 Adelaide Street West, Suite 1901, Toronto, Ontario, Canada, M5H 3P5.

-The Company is in the process of exploring and developing its mineral resource properties.
-To date, the Company has not earned significant revenues.
+Avalon and its subsidiaries (the "Company") is in the process of exploring and developing its mineral resource properties.
+To date, the Company has not earned any significant revenues.

-The realization of amounts shown for its exploration and evaluation assets and its development asset -Nechalacho Rare Earth Elements Project (the "Nechalacho REE Project") is dependent upon the discovery of economically recoverable reserves, the ability of the Company to obtain the necessary financing to develop these assets, and future profitable production or proceeds of disposition from these assets.
+The realization of amounts shown for its exploration and evaluation assets and its development asset - the Nechalacho Rare Earth Elements Project (the "Nechalacho REE Project") is dependent upon the discovery of economically recoverable reserves, the ability of the Company to obtain the necessary financing to develop these assets, and future profitable production or proceeds of disposition from these assets.

-The Company is principally engaged in the acquisition, exploration, evaluation and development of rare metal and mineral properties located principally in Canada.
+The Company is principally engaged in the acquisition, exploration, evaluation and development of specialty metal and mineral properties located principally in Canada.

 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to a going concern, which assumes the Company will continue to meet its obligations and discharge its liabilities in the normal course of business for the foreseeable future.
 Different bases of measurement may be appropriate when a company is not expected to continue operations for the foreseeable future.
-The Company is in the exploration and development stage and, as is common with many exploration and development companies, raises funds in the equity markets to conduct its business activities.
-The Company has incurred losses in the current and prior periods, with a net loss of \$3,176,374 for the year ended August 31, 2015 and an accumulated deficit of \$67,892,919 as at August 31, 2015.
+The Company is in the exploration and development stage and raises funds in the equity markets to conduct its business activities.
+The Company has incurred losses in the current and prior years, with a net loss of \$3,539,645 for the year ended August 31, 2016 and an accumulated deficit of \$71,432,564 as at August 31, 2016.

-The Company's cash and cash equivalents balance at August 31, 2015 is \$5,247,738 and adjusted working capital is \$5,263,216 (calculated by adding back the deferred flow-through share premium of \$293,808 and the liability for warrants denominated in foreign currency of \$288,857 to the net current assets of \$4,680,551).
+The Company's cash and cash equivalents balance at August 31, 2016 was \$1,360,487 and adjusted working capital was \$1,160,471 (which has been calculated by adding back the deferred flow-through share premium of \$96,617 and the liability for warrants denominated in foreign currency of \$411,418 to the net current assets of \$652,436).
 Given the continuation of weak investor sentiment and capital market conditions in the junior resource sector, there exists an uncertainty as to the Company's ability to raise additional funds on favourable terms.
 This condition indicates the existence of a material uncertainty that raises substantial doubt about the Company's ability to continue as a going concern.
-As at August 31, 2015, the Company is required to incur additional Canadian exploration expenses ("CEE") of \$400,000, \$548,104 and \$2,099,999 by September 30, 2015, December 31, 2015 and December 31, 2016, respectively.
-These amounts represent the remaining balances of the required expenditures resulting from the flow-through private placement completed in December 2014 and the prospectus offering completed in May 2015.
+As at August 31, 2016, the Company is required to incur additional Canadian exploration expenses ("CEE") of \$495,195, by December 31, 2017.
+These amounts represent the remaining balance of the required expenditures resulting from a private placement completed in March 2016.
 The Company's expenditures on other discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.
-Management intends to finance these expenditures over the next twelve months with funds currently on hand and through planned equity financings.
+Management intends to finance these expenditures over the next twelve months with funds currently on hand and through equity financings.